iiTONELOC/sigint/README.md

 - **iOS Safari**: Share > Add to Home Screen
 - **Android Chrome**: Menu > Add to Home Screen

 The service worker caches the app shell for offline boot.
 Live data loads from IndexedDB when offline.
+An offline indicator bar appears when connectivity is lost, with a RETRY button and pull-to-refresh on touch devices.
+When an update is available, a banner prompts the user to reload — no silent mid-session code swaps.

 ## Documentation